This article was updated April 4, 2021.

-Researches don’t completely understand how physical activity improves sleep, however moderate aerobic exercise increases the amount of slow-wave sleep you get.
+Researchers don’t completely understand how physical activity improves sleep, however moderate aerobic exercise increases the amount of the slow-wave sleep you get.
 Slow-wave is also known as deep sleep.
-Your brain and body rejuvenates when it is in deep sleep.
+Your brain and body rejuvenates when you are in deep sleep.

 Exercising increases the core body temperature.
 After 30 to 90 minutes of stopping exercise, your core body temperature starts to fall.
 The decline in core body temperature helps facilitate sleepiness.

-Since endorphins are also released during exercise, it is recommended to stop exercise at least 2-3 hours prior to sleep.
+Since endorphins are also released during exercise, it is recommended to stop exercising at least 2-3 hours prior to sleep.
 This gives the body time to get rid of the endorphins.

 - Strengthens your heart

 - Strengthens and build bones

 - Increases “good” HDL cholesterol